Jonjoe/mentoring-react-qualification/stage-4/README.md

 - Stakeholders can see demos of components in isolation
 - Components are built in isolation from the rest of the app ensuring a decoupled and independent final result.

+## Instructions

+- Follow the Storybooks + Typescript + React Guide
+- Add stories to each component.
+For example: src/ components/ atoms/
+        Button/
+          Button.component.tsx. <-- component code here
+          Button.styles.tsx. <-- component styles here
+          Button.stories.tsx. <-- component storybook
+        ...
+      ...
+    .

+If you get lost please see the code folder for a working example

 ## Outcomes

 - Understand storybooks as a technology